David Bromstad knows good art when he sees it.

 Art has always been a part of my existence.
 It’s something I’ve always gravitated to.

 As a kid, I was obsessed with animation.
-I’d wake up on Saturday mornings, grab a bowl of cereal, watch cartoons and just color for hours.
+I’d wake up on Saturday mornings, grab a bowl of cereal, watch cartoons, and just color for hours.

-David grew up in Minnesota where he spent every Friday night watching The Wonderful World of Disney with his family.
+David grew up in Minnesota, where he spent every Friday night watching The Wonderful World of Disney with his family.
 It was a ritual that led to his passion for animation and illustration.

-I dreamt of being a Disney animator, so when I graduated high school, my dad took me to the Ringling College of Art & Design in Sarasota, FL, and I don’t know how he did it, but we also went to Walt Disney World in Orlando and met with some animators.
+I dreamt of being a Disney animator, so when I graduated high school, my dad took me to the Ringling College of Art & Design in Sarasota, FL.
+I don’t know how he did it, but we also went to Walt Disney World in Orlando and met with some animators.

 It’s no surprise this sense of perfection has since spilled into David’s collection of intricate tattoos.
 Each has meaning.
 Each is well thought out.
 Each was realized at H&H.